 3. We go to great lengths on the “back end” of our website and server to prevent security compromises.
 Examples: we pay for an SSL certificate that enables Wildsnow to function as an “httpS” (green padlock) secure site, we pay top dollar for a website hosting (server) company that is diligent about security, and we do quite a bit of work in keeping all our website software up-to-date with the most current patches and security fixes.

-4. All our advertising is either installed directly by us and run from our server, run through an Google service known as “Double Click for Publishers, or provided by a small advertising network called Cliques.
+4. All our advertising is either installed directly by us and run from our server, run through an Google service known as “Double Click for Publishers,” or provided by no more than two small advertising networks that vett all their advertising.
 In all cases, all advertising is pre-scanned for threats by ourselves and the providers and is secure as is humanly possible.
 Beyond that, if you want 100% assurance of your security simply run the site scans linked above for total confidence.

 (That being said, we should emphasize that when a website link leads you to another website, we have no control whatsoever about security issues on that other website.
-For defense in that situation, use “safe browsing” settings in your browser as well as enabling such options in your antivirus and malware software.
-Further, we suggest Google Chrome as having the the most robust defenses.)
+For defense in that situation, use “safe browsing” settings in your browser as well as enabling such options in your antivirus and malware software.)

 5. We have NOT installed Google Analytics.
 This extension of Google that attempts to do accurate “metrics” of website traffic is not as nefarious as some folks would have you believe.
 Nonetheless, it takes server resources and has a reputation of attempting to gather as much information about you as possible.
 So, it is OFF.
 That said, we do a certain level of gathering numbers regarding our website traffic, but on our side these are totally anonymous and are used almost entirely to simply evaluate how many visitors we get, and from what countries.